greg-raven/Uncommon-Sense/_posts/2009-05-07-someone-has-to-pay.md

 ---
-title: 'Someone has to pay'
+title: "Someone has to pay"
 layout: post
 categories:
 - economics